 However, even if the career you want has no obvious coloration to the volunteering project you’d like to support, consider just think how experiencing something like this could help you sell yourself to a future employer.
 Words like ‘dedication’, ‘pro activity’, and ‘awareness’ spring to mind.

 Ask yourself what issues are important to you personally and where your passions lie.

-Do you believe in saving endangered species?
-Then consider a trip helping care for Pandas in China.
-Do you feel strongly about education for all?
-Then look into teaching English to children in Cambodia.
+Do you believe in saving exotic wildlife species?
+Then consider a trip helping care for Orangutans in Borneo.
+Do you feel strongly about sports and activities for all?
+Then look into the Jubilee Sailing Trust.
 Do you want to give something back and help those less fortunate?
-Then help at an orphanage in South Africa.
+Then ask us about our volunteering projects helping children and communities.

 There are a huge amount of projects available, each one offering you a chance to make a real difference to the lives of real people around the world.

 What Will I be Able to Take Away from the Experience?

 While giving back is great, and so important, don’t forget this is your experience.
 Think about what you want to take away from this.
 Do you want to push yourself out of your comfort zone?
 Then what about a trip helping to protect Great White sharks in Gansbaai, South Africa?
 Yep, that’ll do it – comfort zone well and truly pushed!

 How can I think ‘Outside the Box’.